Grimes calls Big Bang's G-Dragon one of her "biggest influences"

 They made me do this

 Fans soon took notice of the mini-album and showed their excitement about her love for G-Dragon in the video’s comment section.
-Grimes soon took notice and responded to one such comment.
+Grimes subsequently responded to one such comment.

-“Literally G-Dragon is an icon and a good, one of my biggest influences [to be honest],” she wrote.
+“Literally G-Dragon is an icon and a god, one of my biggest influences [to be honest],” she wrote.
 “Underrated for his contributions to art.
 [Fellow Big Bang member] T.O.P too.”

 Grimes later also replied to a comment about a possible collaboration between her and G-Dragon, where she namedropped BLACKPINK‘s Jennie.
 “Actually, you’re inspiring me to bother [G-Dragon]… Jennie knows him, I could ask her to please poke him maybe, [oh my god],” she wrote.